jwang-580/CIBMTR_data/README.md

 - Data sets and corresponding data dictionary can be openly obtained from [CIBMTR data access](https://cibmtr.org/CIBMTR/Resources/Publicly-Available-Datasets)
 - The data files (CSV) and corresponding data dictionaries (JSON) are automatically analysed with the 6-party agents
+- Data dictionaries are retrieved with OAI agents to save token
-- Various outcomes in the paper can be replicated with a zero-shot prompt
+- Various types of outcomes (e.g. baseline characteristics, survival analysis, Cox regression) can be replicated with a zero-shot prompt
 - Outcome reporting and data visualization are optimized for scientific format
 ![This is a demonstration of zero-shot prompting](https://github.com/jwang-580/CIBMTR_data/blob/c30e5d6631cb3ab319159bbed7dc95ee18129d74/data_files/zero_shot_example.png)